michaelworm/SoDaReloaded-Theme/README.md

         "theme": "SoDaReloaded Light.sublime-theme"
     }

+## Color schemes in the design demo
+The color scheme used in the light variant is _Katzenmilch_ and in the dark variant it is _Boneyfied_.
+Both can be found in the package [Bubububububad and Boneyfied Color Schemes](https://packagecontrol.io/packages/Bubububububad%20and%20Boneyfied%20Color%20Schemes)

 ## License

 SoDaReloaded Theme is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to share and remix the theme, however please abide by the license terms when doing so.